 - Gladstone’s Land: a restored 17th century merchant’s house, showing life in the Old Town

-- Writer’s Museum (A personal must-see for a future trip): a museum of memorabilia from Sir Walter Scott, Robert Burns, and Robert Louis Stevenson
+- Writer’s Museum: a museum of memorabilia from writers such as Sir Walter Scott, Robert Burns, and Robert Louis Stevenson

 Places of note on High Street:

-- St. Giles Cathedral: also called the High Kirk of Edinburgh and founded in the 1100’s; the church of John Knox during the Reformation; the Mother Church of Presbyterianism
+- St. Giles Cathedral: also called the High Kirk of Edinburgh; founded in the 1100’s; the church of John Knox during the Reformation; the Mother Church of Presbyterianism

 - Mercat Cross: a former place of proclamations, burnings, and punishments